-The tool kit is available on a variety of electronic devices.
-Included in this tool kit is "Where's My Bus" which tells prospective riders when they can expect a bus will arrive at a specific time and location, in real time.
+Included in the tool kit is "Where's My Bus" which tells prospective riders when they can expect a bus will arrive at a specific time and location, in real time.

 When our riders want to get from point A to point B, they can use the "Trip Planner".
 This will provide information for future travel plans including where and when to board, how long the trip will take and when to get off for your destination.